ssc-sp/datahub-docs/UserGuide/Databricks/Request-databricks-session.md

-## Request Databricks Detailed Session
+## Request a Databricks Detailed Session

 - A detailed individual or group session with a Databricks expert, can be requested, if required.
 - The content of the session will be determined based on your identified needs.